t-sanchez/ada-parliament-ML/README.md

 - **November 6th, 2016:** Start of the project -> *done*
 - **November 13th, 2016:** Data scraping and parsing of a first usable dataset -> *done*
 - **December 4th, 2016:** Extraction of the topic of the objects, determining if it is positive or not; machine learning -> *done, machine learning inconclusive*
-- **December 18th, 2016:** Voting profile of each party/deputee
+- **December 18th, 2016:** Voting profile of each party/deputee -> *In progress (more specifically aimed towards visualising the data now, the raw ones are available)*
 - **Mid-December 2016:** Checkpoint
-- **January 1st, 2017:** Extension of the database and refinement of the model
+- **January 23st, 2017:** Extension of the database and visualisation of the voting profile of each deputee.
 - **January 31th, 2017:** Final deadline